According to many growers, some best dragon fruit varieties for commercial grow are:

 - Easy hand pollination

-From these base points, the American Beauty & Physical Graffiti stand out the most to meet our standards.
+From these base points, the American Beauty & Physical Graffiti stand out the most to meet such criteria.

 Here are the insights growers share when growing these varieties:

 American Beauty has this beautiful magenta/purple flesh.
 When picked early, they have a sweet taste with a bit tart after-taste that kind of lasts in your mouth.

 The texture is nice & firm.
 When picked ripe, American Beauty is almost as sweet or sweeter than the Sugar Dragon (which is really sweet already & is many people's favorite).

 The outside of this variety looks as impressive as its pulp.
 This is an attraction point for many consumers.
 The fruit has good size from half a pound (226 grams) to over 1 lb (450 grams).
 Oh and its juice doesn't stain your hands like the thorny Lisa variety.

 American Beauty is also an early bloomer.
 You can just leave them there for self-pollination.
 But hand pollination may give you better results.

 Sometimes, there may little or no pollen in the pollen sacs.
 Growers pollinate them using Lisa or Sugar Dragon pollen.

-If you're growing them in a consistently hot climate (over 100F/37.8C) on days continuously, they may get sunburned.
+If you're growing them in a consistently hot climate (over 100F/37.8C) in the days continuously, they may get sunburned.
 If it is too cold (below 32F/0C), they might also be damaged.
 These beauties are sensitive to heat & cold.